Kirottu/lssaid/README.md

 Here are some common use cases:
 - `lssaid`, list the current files and match them using their filenames.
 Useful for example in a steam library compatdata folder.
 - `lssaid -i 440 620`, only output the names corresponding to the specified ids.
 - `lssaid -s Portal`, search for steam apps with "Portal" in their name.
-Please note this is case sensitive.
+This is case insensitive.

 # Not a valid Steam AppID\*!